valleyofdoom/PC-Tuning/README.md

 ## 11.3.
 Importing ``bin`` Folder

-Move the ``bin`` folder that you downloaded prior to installing Windows to the ``C:`` drive as outlined in the [Fetching Required Files](#106-fetching-required-files) section.
+Move the ``bin`` folder that you downloaded prior to installing Windows to the ``C:`` drive as outlined in section [10.6.
+Fetching Required Files](#106-fetching-required-files).
 If you haven't downloaded it yet, you will need to fetch it from another system as you don't have network access at this stage.
 The complete path should be ``C:\bin``.

 ## 11.4.
 Merging Registry Options